Market Development Funds

-So in this week’s article, I thought I’d present key findings on what is happening in the industry regarding MDF right now.
+So in this week’s article, I thought I’d present key findings on what is happening in the industry regarding Market Development Funds right now.
 It might also be beneficial to share a few memorable quotes we heard on the day.
 Some might be a wake-up call for all players in the channel ecosystem that collectively we can do more to automate MDF program processes and auto-calculate successful outcomes.

 “We have BUDGET, but we have no time to run MDF programs”.